What is your family’s favorite snack?

 5. Take a Spice Bath

 Once your spices are all mixed up and your meat is sliced, it is time to combine the two.
-You’ll want to fill the bowl of marinade as full of meat as you can.
+You’ll fill the bowl of the marinade as full of meat as you can.

-Then you’ll place the meat in your fridge and allow it to marinade overnight.
+Then you’ll place the meat in your fridge and allow it to marinate overnight.
 When you wake up the next morning, you’ll be ready to begin the drying process.

 6. Dry It Out